Pyramid of Chefren

 Pharaoh Sneferu came into the rule (2575 to 2545 BC) to set the pyramids theory.
 He established three pyramids during his reign to announce the golden era of ancient Egyptian history.
 Actually, He set a mystery that baffles scientists.
 Even some of them said everything fears time except for the pyramids, the time that fears them.

 Khufu, the father of Chefren aimed to surpass his father, Sneferu: he had to build a larger pyramid on the edge of the Giza plateau for all to see.
 It has already happened; Khufu’s ambition was credited with building the most towering in Egypt.
 It is the “Great Pyramid of Giza” with a height of 148 meters and a width of 230 meters.
-It is the tallest human-made structure globally.
+In addition, it is the tallest human-made structure globally.
 From This Point, Khafre’s Trick Came!

 Was Khafre really able to compete with his father by building a larger pyramid!
 If he failed in this, how Pyramid of Chefren Seems higher than Khufu!